Skip to content

 “Uh, yeah,” I say, backing away.
 “After I visit the restroom.
 Great seeing you again!”

 “Tilli?
 Calm down.
 You look like you’re going to puke.
 You know I hate puking.”
-Ivan jumps onto the countertop beside me, his eyes filled with concern despite his grumpy demeanor.
+Ivan jumps onto the countertop beside me.
+His eyes fill with concern despite his grumpy demeanor.

 “If Kaito is that distant, then there are bound to be more people in there who will be worse.
-And they all probably think I’m a cheater because of those awful rumors.”
-I bite my lip, fighting back tears.
+And they all probably think I’m a cheater.”
+I bite my lip and fight back stupid, traitorous tears.

 “It’s okay!”
-Ivan insists, nudging me with his head.
+Ivan nudges me with his head.
 “You’re going to be all right.”

 “No. I’m going to fail,” I insist.